lewdry/ldblog/_posts/2026-12-29-just-checking.md

 ### We're Not Searching, We're Conversing
 Search behaviour is changing.
 Mayerhofer et al. (2025) describe what they call 'blending' behaviour: users don't just search anymore, they toggle between traditional search engines and conversational AI, often using one to verify the other.
 Their research shows people asking Google to fact-check ChatGPT or using ChatGPT to synthesise results from a Google search.
 It's a hybrid approach that suggests we haven't quite figured out which tool to trust for what.

-This change isn't just about switching tools.
+This change is about more than just about switching tools.
 Pham et al. (2024) found that in e-commerce contexts, people use longer and more conversational queries when interacting with AI chatbots compared to traditional search.
 Instead of typing 'wireless headphones under $100', users are more likely to ask 'what are some good quality wireless headphones I can get for under $100?'.
 The interaction mirrors how you'd ask a shop assistant, rather than query a database.

 This conversational style matters because it changes what we're doing cognitively.
 Traditional search required what researchers call 'berrypicking' (Bates, 1989): you'd try different search terms, scan results, refine your query and gradually home in on what you needed.
 It was iterative and required you to stay critically engaged with whether you were finding good information.
 Conversation, by contrast, feels more passive.
 You ask, the AI answers.
 The loop closes.